halimath/kvlog/README.md

 # kvlog

-`kvlog` is a logging library based on key-value logging implemented using go (golang).
+`kvlog` is a library which provides a structured logging facility for the go programming language(golang).
+`kvlog`'s structure is based on key-value pairs.

 ## Description

-`kvlog` provides types and functions to produce a log stream of key-value based log events.
+`kvlog` provides types and functions to produce a log stream of log events.
+Each event consists of key-value pairs which may be encoded in different ways.
+The library provides multiple formatters and allows for custom formatters to be used.

-Key-value based log messages differ from conventional string-based log messages.
-They do not contain a bare string message but any number of key-value-tuples which are encoded using a simple to parse syntax.
-This allows log processor systems such as the [ELK-stack](https://www.elastic.co/de/what-is/elk-stack) to analyze and index the log messages based on key-value-tuples.
+Structured log messages differ from conventional string-based log messages.
+They do not contain a bare string message but its information is structured in a way which allows other systems to interpret and use the data. `kvlog` uses key-value-pairs as its underlying structure.

 ### Components